CloudinaryPublicNew/Music-Tech-2017-Hackathon-Guide/thought-starters/build-styled-fan-pages-from-artist-photos.md

 ![](/assets/Imperial-styled.jpg)

-## Build Styled Fan Pages from Artist Photos
+## Build Styled Cover Art and Fan Pages

-Use style transfer to [generate neural artwork styled images](/presentation-and-responsive-image-delivery/turn-photos-to-art-with-style-transfer.md) with the artist branded graphics by processing fan photos, venue/event photos of artist events, etc.
+Use style transfer to [generate neural artwork styled images](/presentation-and-responsive-image-delivery/turn-photos-to-art-with-style-transfer.md) with the artist branded graphics by processing fan photos, venue/event photos of artist events into amazing cover art and fan pages.

+---

 ### Choose a Serverless Stack